Pollak: Gorsuch Decision in LGBT Discrimination Case Shows Religious Freedom, LGBT Rights Coexist

 It is deeply significant that Supreme Court Justice Neil Gorsuch wrote the opinion in the Bostock v.
-Clayton case, the 6-3 decision Monday in which the Court held that discrimination against homosexuals and transgenders violates Title VII of the Civil Rights Act of 1964.
+Clayton County case, the 6-3 decision Monday in which the Court held that discrimination against homosexuals and transgenders violates Title VII of the Civil Rights Act of 1964.

 Gorsuch, then a Tenth Circuit judge wrote a concurring opinion in the Hobby Lobby case (2014), which allowed private companies to exert religious freedom in denying contraceptive coverage under Obamacare.

 By having the same justice who took an expansive view of religious freedom also rule that lesbian, gay, bisexual, and transgender (LGBT) Americans also have rights against workplace discrimination, the Court sent a clear message that it believes religious freedom and LGBT rights can coexist.

 That is both an important message in substantive terms, and also a timely one in view of the divisive, politics playing out on the streets of America’s cities at this very moment.

-Substantively, Gorsuch is telling LGBT rights activists that the proper was for them to advocate for their positions is by asserting their rights as individuals under existing law, not to target the constitutionally-protected rights of other people.
+Substantively, Gorsuch is telling LGBT rights activists that the proper way for them to advocate for their positions is by asserting their rights as individuals under existing law, not to target the constitutionally-protected rights of other people.

 Politically, Gorsuch is telling America that we are big enough, and ought to be tolerant enough, to live with both ideas at once — that people can express their religious faith as they choose, and express their sexuality or gender as they choose.